peterroth/peterroth.github.io/about.md

     <td>Jan, 2023 &ndash; July, 2024</td>
   </tr>
   <tr>
-    <td style="border-bottom: 10px solid transparent;">Provide the platform for the company's product using public cloud with the help of container orchestration, infrastructure as code, monitoring services and related software tools.</td>
+    <td style="border-bottom: 10px solid transparent;">Provide the platform for the company's product using public cloud with the help of container orchestration, infrastructure as code, monitoring services and related software tools.
+Automate processing incoming map data to reduce time and cost.</td>
   </tr>
   <tr>
     <td><a href="https://www.cloudera.com/" target="_blank">Cloudera</a></td>